 This course covers all the major hazards having diverse nature.
-This course is aimed at making students understand fundamentals of natural and human-induced hazards.
-The students are expected to gain comprehensive knowledge about the types, causes, mechanism of occurrence, and spatial variability of hazards and disasters.
+This course is aimed at making students understand fundamentals of natural hazards.
+The students are expected to gain comprehensive knowledge about the types, causes, mechanism of occurrence, and spatial variability of hazards.